 Human error is the leading cause of inventory issues: We recently surveyed over 150 customers to find out the leading cause of inventory or fulfillment issues, and 62% responded with human error.
 Without automated systems and integrated platforms, you’re more susceptible to the negative repercussions of human error.

 Out-of-stocks are expensive: Out-of-stocks, overstocks, and returns are costing retailers $1.1 trillion per year.
 If you’re using manual or inefficient processes, your revenue is contributing to that number.
-Automated systems with multichannel integrations can sync and centralize your inventory, establish low stock alerts, and provide real-time visibility into stock counts and order statuses.
+Inventory management software supporting automation and multichannel integrations can sync and centralize your inventory, establish low stock alerts, and provide real-time visibility into stock counts and order statuses.

 One mistake can have a ripple effect with your customer base: If your team is manually inputting information into disparate systems, mistakes are bound to happen.
 Eighty nine percent of customers stop doing business with a company after a bad experience, and customers are twice as likely to share a negative experience with their social network(s) than a positive one.
 Additionally, it would take 12 positive reviews to make up for the 1 negative review and convince consumers that the issue was solved.